University of Helsinki: University of Helsinki 1919–present

 The third period of the university's history began with the creation of a fully independent Republic of Finland in 1917, and with the renaming of the university as the University of Helsinki.
 Once Finland declared its full independence in 1917, the university was given a crucial role in building the nation state and, after World War II, the welfare state.
 Members of the academic community promoted the international relations of the new state and the development of its economic life.
 Furthermore, they were actively involved in national politics and the struggle for equality.

 In the interwar period the university was the scene of a conflict between those who wanted to advance the usage of Finnish language in the university, to the detriment of Swedish and those who opposed such move.
 Geographer Väinö Tanner was one of the most vocal defenders of Swedish language usage.
 Swedish People's Party of Finland initiated a campaign collecting 153 914 signatures in defense of the Swedish language that were handed to the parliament and government in October 1934.
 On an international front academics from Denmark, Sweden, Norway and Iceland sent letters to the diplomatic representations of Finland in their respective countries warning about a weakening of the Nordic unity that would result from diminishing the role of Swedish in the University of Helsinki.

 In the 20th century, scholarly research at the University of Helsinki has achieved recognition at a competitive European level in several fields.
 This was manifested, among other things, by international recognitions granted to its professors, such as the Fields Medal received by the mathematician Lars Ahlfors (1936), the Nobel Prize in Chemistry granted to Professor A.I.
 Virtanen (1945) and the Nobel Prize in Medicine shared by Professor Ragnar Granit (1967).
-In the Continuation War the university was heavily damaged by bombs during a soviet air raid on 27 February 1944.
+In the Continuation War, the university was heavily damaged by bombs during a Soviet air raid on 27 February 1944.

 After World War II, university research focused on improving Finnish living conditions and supporting major changes in the structure of society and business.
-For example, the university aligned its research with the government’s goals to improve public welfare during a time of national reconstruction.
+For example, the university aligned its research with the government's goals to improve public welfare during a time of national reconstruction.

 The university also contributed to the breakthrough of modern technology.
 Finnish researchers took part in one of the first Big Science projects—a peaceful research project in atomic energy and nuclear physics launched in 1955 by President Eisenhower.
 This project brought together experts from the University of Helsinki, the University of Technology, and other institutes, and it spurred valuable economic innovations.

 The progress of scientific development created many new disciplines and faculties at the University of Helsinki.
 At present the university comprises 11 faculties, 500 professors and almost 40,000 students.
 The university has established as its goal to "further its position as one of Europe's top multidisciplinary research universities".

-In March 2014, two people were arrested and in June 2014 sentenced to prison for three years for plotting a mass murder at the university.